 - Household assistance

 - Carer support

 Please note: one of the criteria for obtaining household support is to have a current Community Services Card.
 If support with household tasks is your only need and you do not have a Community Services Card you may be required to fund this.
 We will advise you if this applies in your case before arranging this particular service.

 Referrals may also be made to other support services relevant to your needs, for example, Meals on Wheels (which are partially funded by MidCentral District Health Board), Community organisations/Support groups such as Parkinsons Society, Stroke Foundation, Age Concern, Friendship Centre.

 Residential care is usually a last resort and only considered if support options to remain living at home are not successful.
-Not all levels of care are available in each town in the MidCentral DHB area.
+Not all levels of care are available in each town in the MidCentral area.

 A Needs Assessor and/or specialist clinician determine the right level of care a person needs.
 The decision about which facility to choose is left with the older person and their family/whanau.

 There are four categories of rest homes catering for different levels of care:

 - Rest home care, the entry level for many people

 2. Dementia care, for those who require a semi-secure facility